mhadam/snowplow.wiki-fork/GCP:-Setting-up-the-Scala-Stream-Collector.md

 - Click the hamburger on the top left corner and find "Compute Engine", under _Compute_
 - Go to "Instance templates" on the sidebar.
 Click "Create instance template"
 - Choose the appropriate settings for your case.
 Do (at least) the following:
-    * Change the OS image to Ubuntu LTS
+    * Select Ubuntu LTS as the Boot disk
-    * Make sure you select "Allow HTTP traffic" under _Firewall_
-    * Under _Access Scopes_ check "Set access for each API", find "Cloud Pub/Sub" and select "Enabled" in the respective dropdown menu
+    * Under _Access scopes_, select "Set access for each API" and enable "Cloud Pub/Sub"
+    * Under _Firewall_, select "Allow HTTP traffic"
+    * Click _Management, disk, networking, SSH keys_

 [[images/gcloud/gcloud-instance-template1.png]]

 - Click "Management, disk, networking, SSH keys"
+- Under _Management_, add a Tag, such as "collector".
+(This is needed to add a Firewall rule)
 - Under "Startup script" add the following script (changing the relevant fields for your case):

 **THIS HAS TO BE CORRECTED**